 - You need cross-browser testing (Firefox, Safari, Chrome)

-- You want better debugging tools and developer experience
+- You want better debugging tools and auto-wait features

 - Your project already uses Playwright for testing